- The disease

-Pet shops and bird suppliers should contact their jurisdictional animal health agency for advice on quarantining new birds, management of infected birds, general hygiene and housing requirements for pet birds (see also Appendix 2: Avian chlamydiosis fact sheet for bird carers and suppliers).
+Pet shops and bird suppliers should contact [the NSW Department of Primary Industries (DPI)] for advice on quarantining new birds, management of infected birds, general hygiene and housing requirements for pet birds (see also Appendix 2: Avian chlamydiosis fact sheet for bird carers and suppliers).

 The psittacosis fact sheet provides advice to the public about reducing the risk of household exposure to infected pet birds (see Appendix 1: Psittacosis (Ornithosis) fact sheet).

 This advice includes:

 - wearing gloves, dust masks or P2 respirators and using a disinfectant (see section 12.
 Special situations) when cleaning areas where birds have had frequent contact, such as cages and bird feeders